cloud66/help-old/_posts/stack-features/2012-01-04-deploy-hooks.md

                 </ul>
             </li>
 	<li>
-		<a href="#definition">Build/deploy definition</a>
+		<a href="#definition">Build / deploy definition</a>
 	</li>
 </ul>

-A simple use-case for a deploy hook would be to copy a file to a target location on your server and executing at some point during your deployment.
+Deploy hooks are scripts that you write to take action at various points during the deployment process.
+This allows you to customize the deployment of your application to meet your particular needs.

-For examples of other use-cases, please see our more detailed [use-case documentation](/how-to/deploy-hook-cases.html) or feel free to have a look at or contribute to our <a href="https://github.com/cloud66/deploy_hooks" target="_blank">deploy hooks repository</a>.
+For example, your deploy hook could copy a file to a target location on your server and execute at some point during your deployment.
+See our documentation for [examples of deploy hook use-cases](/how-to/deploy-hook-cases.html).

 <h2 id="location">File location and format</h2>